Jump Squat

 Follow these step-by-step instructions to perform Jump Squat with proper form and technique.

-Stand with your feet shoulder-width apart and your arms at your sides.
+Stand with your feet shoulder-width apart, chest up, and hands either clasped in front or at your sides.

 Secondary Muscles